Ameriprise® financial statements FAQ

 - Select the Account Statements folder

-- Select the calendar year for the annual statement (The Ameriprise annual financial statement will be available for two years).
+- Select the calendar year for the annual statement (The Ameriprise annual financial statement will be available for six years).

 A financial statement is a valuable tool that reflects your account at a specific point in time.
 Tax statements provide information that has or may have tax implications and needs to be taken into consideration when preparing tax returns.
 Each statement contains only the information that is relevant to its purpose, so you may notice different levels of detail in each statement.
 For instance, a tax statement may reflect the following:

 Income reclassification when the tax designation of a payment is changed after the close of the year.
-This most commonly occurs with UITs and REITs.
+This most commonly occurs with unit investment trusts (UITs) and real estate investment trusts (REITs).